Tuning Language Models by Mixture-of-Depths Ensemble: Introduction

-Following this observation, we introduce the \textit{Mixture-of-Depths} (MoD) framework (\S \ref{sec:mod}).
-Unlike ``mixture-of-experts'' paradigm which utilized different trained models as experts for processing different input tokens \cite{jiang2024mixtral}, We propose the ``mixture'' across layers within a single model, where each layer output can be treated as a single model output.
+Following this observation, we introduce the \textit{Mixture-of-Depths Ensemble} (MoDE) framework (\S \ref{sec:mod}).
+Unlike the ``mixture-of-experts'' paradigm, which uses different trained models as experts for processing different input tokens \citep{jiang2024mixtral}, we propose a ``mixture'' across layers within a single model, where each layer output can be treated as a single model output.
 This approach allows us to add diversity and additional predictive power without significantly increasing parameters by training a simple gating network for the $i$-th late layer (\S \ref{sec:gate}).